SebastianGi/DesuBot/README.md

 ### Installation

-Rename `userconfigcustom.json` to `userconfig.json` and add your Data before the first use.
+Rename `config.default.json` to `config.json` and add your Data before the first use.

+## Commands

+* Will be listed soon

 ## Authors